December 24, 2023

 Snazzy Jazzy Christmas Jazz You've Never Heard!

 All tracks are instrumental sans "Last Christmas" by Till Brönner, but only briefly.
-Of all the cover versions of Wham's big hit, this is one of the better ones.
+Of all the cover versions of Wham's big hit, it's one of the better ones.
 It toys on a bossa-nova rhythm, and it works.
+Fourplay's "Angels We Have Heard on High" is probably the best jazz-funkiest rendition I've ever heard.
+Another big highlight is Dirk K's "Have Yourself a Merry Christmas."
+Who is Dirk K?
+I have no idea.
+Check out those monster guitar licks.